IvanSharlovsky/Computer-techologies/3_semestr/3-4_lab/README.md

 # LabWorks 3-4

-## This lab contains tasks from the topic "Processes"
+## Processes in the UNIX operating system

 - ### 1.
 Write a program that prints the PID and PPID values ​​for the current process.
 Run it several times in a row.
 Observe how the current process ID changes.
 Explain the observed changes